-Wal-Mart is at the TOP list of the most profitable companies in the world.
+Walmart is at the TOP of the list of the most profitable companies in the world.

-Wal-Mart is the largest chain of retail multiple stores offering goods for lower prices than the average in the United States and Canada.
-It was founded by Sam Walton and is headquartered in Bentonville located in the north-western part of the state of Arkansas.
+Walmart is the largest chain of multiple retail stores offering goods for lower prices than average in the United States and Canada.
+It was founded by Sam Walton and is headquartered in Bentonville in the Northwestern part of the state of Arkansas.

-Interestingly, Wal-Mart has not managed so far to establish the same effective delivery system as that of, for example, Amazon.
+Interestingly, Walmart has so far not managed to establish a delivery system as effective as that of, for example, Amazon.

-Although sometimes the company brings original ideas to life.
-For example, buyers who agreed to deliver goods to their neighbors who purchased them online were offered a system of discounts in 2013.
+However, sometimes the company brings original ideas to life.
+For example, buyers that agreed to deliver goods to their neighbors who purchased them online were offered a scheme of discounts in 2013.

-Despite its first place in the ranking, Wal-Mart has its shortcomings among which are problems with expansion, competitive battle against Amazon, and frequent critics by its customers.
+Despite the first place in the ranking, Walmart has its shortcomings, among which are problems with expansion, competitive battle against Amazon, and frequent criticism from the customers.

-However, they are far from being critical allowing for its capitalization level and international influence.
+However, those are far from being critical, given Walmart’s capitalization level and international influence.

-According to many analytical experts, Wal-Mart may “collapse” only under its “own weight” due to its giant size.
-Nobody knows whether the giant with its archaic system of organizing the work process can quickly adapt to the rapidly growing market where you need to be ready 24/7 to rearrange “your positions” promptly.
+According to many analysts experts, Walmart may only “collapse” only under its “own weight”, due to its giant size.
+Nobody knows whether the giant with its archaic work process organization can quickly adapt to the rapidly changing market where you need to be ready 24/7 to readjust “your positions” promptly.

 Industry: Electrical energy.

-State Grid Corporation of China is a Chinese grid company which is the largest company in the industry around the world.
-It ranks the second place in the TOP list of the companies with the greatest revenues in the world.
+State Grid Corporation of China is a Chinese power grid company and the largest one in the world's industry.
+It takes fifth place in the TOP list of companies with the highest revenue in the world.

 State Grid was established in 2002 by decree of the State Council of the People's Republic of China as a by-product of the three-stage reform of the country’s power sector that started in 1986.

-The reform separated the previous State Power Corporation of China from two grid companies resulting in a state-owned electric power system.
+The reform split the previous State Power Corporation of China into two grid companies, preserving a state-owned electric power system.
 Nowadays, State Grid owns and runs five regional grid companies and 24 electric power companies.

-The company primarily focuses on creating and operation of electric grids both within and outside China (for example, Philippines and Brazil).
+The company primarily focuses on the creation and operation of electric grids both within and outside China (for example, in the Philippines and Brazil).
 The corporation has a monopoly on power transmission and sales in the domestic market.

 Industry: Oil refining.